 I started out with a bang in 2020 with my Kitchen Reno Reveal.
 I teamed up with Cambria Surfaces to create one heck of a kitchen island.
 It was featured in House Beautiful and also MyDomaine.
 The design was a skinny makeover…meaning…we kept the existing floor plan.
 We did not change the positions of gas lines or water pipes, kept the existing floors (although I’d like to update them now), and the perimeter cabinetry was kept as well.
 Also, the only appliance that was replaced was the cooktop, although I’ve been eyeing this refrigerator.
 It’s stainless steel and you can change the color, hardware finish, and add a glass door.

-You might like interior design books more than I!
+You might like interior design books more than I do!
 This well-read roundup of interior design books was a heavy hitter.
 And let me tell you, there are some good ones in here.
 If you missed this gem of a post, go check it out.
 You won’t regret it.

 TikTok exploded onto the scene during lockdown and you wanted to know how to record multiple clips.
 This tutorial was in high demand via Google.
 I think everyone and their mother visited this post.
 Curious about you though…is this something you want to see more of?
 How to’s on social media?
 I speak at conferences every year about Pinterest, Instagram, and Tiktok, but I forget that may you want to learn more about the platforms and how to grow your following as well.
 I’d love your feedback on this.

-You really loved my friend’s home tour designed by Jen Talbot.
-Carrie and I go way back…like 2000 way back.
+You really loved my friend Carrie’s ’80s modern home tour.
+She and I go way back…like 1999 way back.
 She interviewed me for my second job at a startup dot com right before the big dot-bomb.
-Carrie hired me for the job back in the day and hired Jen to execute her vision for her Bucktown home.
-And let me tell you, it’s exquisite!
-Carrie has amazing taste and a passion for curating rare vintage pieces.
-She leans into that post-modern look which gives her this modern sophisticated meets the 80s look.
+She’s always had a rad, unique style, and let me tell you, her home is exquisite!
+Carrie has a passion for curating rare vintage pieces and leans into that post-modern look which gives her a killer modern sophisticated meets the 80s look.

 I teamed up with Ultrasuede and reupholstered my beloved vintage Pierre Cardin brass cantilever chairs.
 Pretty in pink became green with envy.
 The change made me a bit nervous and pretty much the entire Instagram community told me not to do it, but the color swap definitely leveled up the sophistication in this space.
 I’m over the moon with how they turned out, AND this Ultrasuede fabric is high performance do I no longer need to worry about spills.